Skip to Content

 • Suggestion by Kirsten from Kids Are A Trip.

+September weather is often the best weather all year, with warm breezes, and only occasional rain showers.
 If you come at the end of the month, you may be able to see the leaves changing colors signaling the beginning of fall.
-We would recommend packing a light rain jacket just in case.
+Bring a light rain jacket, just in case.

 Head to the visitor center first and grab a map of the park as it spans over 15,000 acres, both along the shoreline and into the forest.
 There’s the main parking lot once you pass through the gate, and several trail options leave from this area.